RAGE-toolkit/RABV-GUI/README.md

 ```
 <b>Note</b>: The tool also creates the mysql user 'gluetools' with password 'Password123#@!'.
 It is highly not recommended to change password, otherwise the program may not work.

 Securly store MySQL login credentials without exposing the password in plain text.
-This will enable the tool to access the glue_tools database without credentials.
+This will enable the tool to access mySQL and glue_tools database without credentials.

 ```shell
  mysql_config_editor set --login-path=local --host=localhost --user=root --password